 Upon successful completion of this course, the student should be able to use a diagnostic approach to develop typing speed and accuracy.
-Specific problems will be identified, and students will complete specialized drills and activities tailored to their own typing needs to improve or eliminate deficiencies.
+Specific problems will be identified, and the student should be able to complete specialized drills and activities tailored to the student's own typing needs to improve or eliminate deficiencies.
 1 hr./wk.